 How to:

-Give a couple of cups to your baby and show him how to stack them.
-Once the baby gets the hang of it, hand him one cup after the other, and let him pile them up.
-Let the baby hold the stacked cups as it will strengthen his grip.
+Give your baby a couple of cups and show them how to stack them.
+Once the baby gets the hang of it, hand them one cup after the other, and let them pile them up.
 Once stacked, let the baby remove each cup at a time and hand it over to you.

-Skills developed: Nimbleness with fingers, overall fine motor skills
+Skills developed: Nimbleness with fingers, fine motor skills

 15. Music time